VladZg/Mandelbrot_Optimization/Readme.md

 ``t ~ width * height``

 Number of operating pixels in algorithm is ``640*560 = 358400``.
-It actually takes time to process all of them, so algorithm optimization required.
+It actually takes time to process all of them alternately, so algorithm optimization required.

 ## Optimization principles
 Ideas of optimization that use AVX2 and AVX512 instructions are the same.